 - The Radeon RX 6600 XT runs warmer again in our examination, averaging around 64°C, 12.2% higher than the GeForce RTX 3050.

 - The GeForce RTX 3050 proves to be more power efficient again, albeit it doesn’t impress us, considering it only managed 48 FPS.
 It drew 119 watts on average, and the Radeon RX 6600 XT drew 131 watts of power.

-- Things are really dull for the GeForce RTX 3050 in Cyberpunk 2077, as it only manages 37 FPS on average on the ultra preset.
+- Things are really dull for the GeForce RTX 3050 in Cyberpunk 2077, as it only manages 37 FPS on average on the ultra preset during our gameplay.
 The Radeon RX 6600 XT shows much better numbers, with 59 FPS on average.

 - Looking at the %1 lows, the situation worsens for the GeForce RTX 3050.
 It manages 27 FPS, while the Radeon RX 6600 XT is 55% better with 42 FPS.

-- The temperature figures are pretty comparable; an average 4°C difference between the two cards is seen here.
+- The temperature figures are pretty comparable as per our tests; an average 4°C difference between the two cards is seen here.

 - In this final test, the GeForce RTX 3050 catches up to the Radeon RX 6600 XT and only lags the AMD card by 2.8% in average FPS.

 - Our tests reveal that there is only a 1 FPS difference between the two graphics cards when it comes to %1 FPS figures.